 We read about how Arianna Huffington is on us to get more sleep, which has the effect of keeping me up all night worrying about the bad things that will happen to me if I don’t.
 Or this doozy from Christiane Northrup where she advises caregivers to be sure to eat a balanced diet, get exercise and “indulge” themselves.

+Let’s be real for a moment.
 The job of taking care of aging parents can be a total life destroyer.
-It takes your money, your time, your ability to work, your friends, your relationships, your ability to do the things that you love, or to take a rest.
+It takes your money, your time, your ability to work, your friends, your relationships, your ability to do the things you love, or even to take a rest.

 We asked daughterhood readers recently about the most stressful part of caregiving.
 Many responded that their biggest struggle is conflict with their parents.
 When their mother or father disagrees with or ignores safety or health-related directions.
 Things like not staying off the ladder to refusing to see a doctor.